X

 Washington Center:

-The Washington Center (TWC) for Internships and Academic Seminars is a highly competitive internship program in Washington, DC that includes an internship, academic coursework and real-life experiences in the nation's capital.
-Through the Tennessee of Board Regents (TBR), up to five (5) University of Memphis students are eligible to receive up to $5,000 in scholarships.
-An additional $1,250is contingent upon students staying in TWC housing and comes directly from The Washington Center.
+The Washington Center (TWC) for Internships and Academic Seminars is a highly competitive internship program in Washington, DC, that includes an internship, academic coursework and real-life experiences in the nation's capital.
+Through the Tennessee of Board Regents (TBR), up to five (5) University of Memphis students can receive up to $5,000 in scholarships.
+An additional $ 1,250 is contingent upon students staying in TWC housing and comes directly from The Washington Center.
 Visit http://www.twc.edu/ to learn more about the program.
 For scholarship and application information, contact the Campus Liaison, Yolanda Dillard, at (901) 678-5634 or e-mail ydillard@memphis.edu.

 Urban Fellows Program:

-The UFP is a year-round initiative that offers local college students the opportunity to intern with various divisions of the City of Memphis Government.
-The program serves primarily to enhance the interaction of area college students with the City, advancing the purpose of getting students to consider employment after graduation.
+The UFP is a year-round initiative that allows local college students to intern with various divisions of the City of Memphis Government.
+The program primarily enhances the interaction of area college students with the City, advancing the goal of getting students to consider employment after graduation.
 Departments could include Human Resources, Executive Division (Governor's Office), Public Works, Law, and Police.

 This is an unpaid internship.
 The enrolled fellows will intern or work with the City of Memphis for ten (10) hours or more per week for one (1) semester.
 Fellows will also have regularly scheduled mentoring sessions throughout the semester and present a final report on their particular project covered.
 All fellows may receive college credit for their program participation if this is agreed upon with the educational agency.